 The Company's Interim Condensed Financial Statements reflect all normal recurring adjustments that are, in the opinion of management, necessary to present fairly the financial position, results of operations and cash flows for the respective periods.
 Amounts reported in the Company's Condensed Statements of Consolidated Income are not necessarily indicative of amounts expected for a full-year period due to the effects of, among other things, (a) seasonal fluctuations in demand for energy and energy services, (b) changes in energy commodity prices, (c) timing of maintenance and other expenditures and (d) acquisitions and dispositions of businesses, assets and other interests.
 In addition, certain amounts from the prior year have been reclassified to conform to the Company's presentation of financial statements in the current year.
-These reclassifications primarily relate to a new reportable business segment discussed in Note 10 and do not affect net income.
+These reclassifications relate to the establishment of the Competitive Natural Gas Sales and Services business segment as a new reportable business segment during the fourth quarter of 2005 as discussed in Note 10 and do not affect net income.